 If you want a chilled out experience, spend some time on the north end of the island before making your way south to the busier parts of Lamai or Chewang.
 The idyllic Zazan Boutique Resort in Bo Phut is a great option for a short stay.

 Airbnb is a great go-to website for short-term rentals around the world.
 The only problem is that they have a high service charge and cleaning fee added, but often you can bargain down the price with the owner directly.
 Even though the fees are high, we often still check out Airbnb to see if there are any apartments we like.

 To find villas, a great idea is to get in touch with someone who manages numerous properties on the island.
 We contacted Remy at Samui Renting and he showed us a list of all of the places he had available.
 We ended up renting Ginger Villa (which is on Airbnb) and really enjoyed our stay in the modern, private villa.
-Don’t forget to sign up to Airbnb and get $37 off of your first stay 😀
+Don’t forget to sign up to Airbnb and get up to $55 off of your first stay 😀

 Another option is to have a look at local Facebook buy and sell groups, such as this one.
 Finally, you can just arrive and look around!
 Hire a motorbike and drive around for the day.
 There are numerous houses and villas available for rent around the Lamai area.
 Many of which have signs that say “for rent” with phone numbers.

 When you find a place that you like, try to pay the rent owing by PayPal or with your credit card so that you have some sort of recourse if there are any issues with the place, or if the owner ends up being a shady character.
 That’s one big bonus of Airbnb, you’re paying the platform directly, rather than a person that you don’t know.